Skip to main content

 How Does Therapy Worsen Hidden Problems?

-Certain risks associated with are significantly amplified in a body that has not been optimized through lifestyle interventions.
+Certain risks associated with testosterone therapy are significantly amplified in a body that has not been optimized through lifestyle interventions.
 These are not new problems created by the therapy, but latent vulnerabilities that are unmasked and accelerated by the introduction of supraphysiological hormone levels into an unprepared system.

 • Polycythemia This condition, characterized by an overproduction of red blood cells, increases blood viscosity and the risk of thromboembolic events like stroke or heart attack.
 Testosterone stimulates erythropoiesis (red blood cell production).
 In a state of chronic inflammation and dehydration, common results of poor lifestyle, the baseline risk for hyperviscosity is already elevated.
 Adding testosterone to this environment can push hematocrit levels into a dangerous range, requiring therapeutic phlebotomy to manage.